elastisys/compliantkubernetes-apps/README.md

 - Openstack
 - Safespring
 - UpCloud
-- In addition to this we support running Compliant Kubernetes on bare metal (beta).
+- In addition to this we support running Welkin on bare metal (beta).

 ## Setup